 If you have any questions about the application process, you may fill out our Contact Form »

-You may schedule a Step 2 Clinical Skills exam at any of five Clinical Skills Evaluation Collaboration (CSEC) test centers.
+You may schedule a Step 2 Clinical Skills exam at any of the Clinical Skills Evaluation Collaboration (CSEC) test centers.

 The ability to communicate effectively with patients, demonstrating appropriate interpersonal skills, is essential to safe and effective patient care.
 Step 2 CS is intended to determine whether physicians seeking an initial license to practice medicine in the United States, regardless of country of origin, can communicate effectively with patients.
-Carefully developed rating scales, as well as intensive training in their use, are used by the standardized patients to assess communication, interpersonal skills, and English-speaking skills.
+The standardized patients assess communication skills, interpersonal skills, and English-speaking skills via carefully developed rating scales on which the standardized patients (SPs) have received intensive training.

-Your ability to document in the patient note the findings from the patient encounter, diagnostic impression, and initial diagnostic studies will be rated by physician raters.
-You will be rated based upon the quality of documentation of important positive and negative findings from the history and physical examination, as well as your listed differential diagnoses and diagnostic assessment plans.
+On the patient note, your ability to document the findings from the patient encounter, diagnostic impression, and initial diagnostic studies will be rated by physician raters.
+You will be rated based upon the quality of documentation of important positive and negative findings from the history and physical examination, as well as the differential diagnoses, justification of those diagnoses, and diagnostic assessment plans that you list.
 As is the case with other aspects of Step 2 CS scoring, physician raters receive intensive training and monitoring to ensure consistency and fairness in rating.

 Scoring the Subcomponents